 Getting started with OneBalance and Privy

-This guide explains how to integrate OneBalance with Privy to create a dApp that feels seamless, like a traditional web2 app — featuring user-friendly authentication, without chains, gas fees for the user, or bridging, saving months of engineering work.
+This guide explains how to integrate OneBalance with Privy to create a dApp that feels seamless, like a traditional Web2 app.
+It features user-friendly authentication without chains, gas fees for the user, or bridging, saving months of engineering work.

-Overall, these are the steps that app developer needs to perform:
+Overall, these are the steps that app developers needs to perform:

 Setting up Privy